FTB-B/FTB-B.github.io/_posts/2023-06-07-LangChain.md

 - Agents: These utilize LLMs to determine the appropriate actions to be carried out.
 They can employ tools like web search or calculators, all of which are integrated into a coherent operation cycle.

 - Memory: This includes both short-term and long-term memory.

+For building application with LLM (Large Language Models) we need to have an API-Key for the LLM provider.
+If you want to use Hugging Face LLM models the API is free, but you might sacrifice accuracy with it.
+To get more accurate results you can use OpenAPI Key  which cost a little bit of money in your pocket!